fediverse-devnet/feditest/docs/plan/index.md

 but obviously requires lots of human time.

 App Drivers for apps may choose to implement a combination of fully automated and manual.

+App Drivers are most naturally implemented by the developer of the respective app.

 ## Organizational approach